-To solve fluid-flow equations, DOE's most advanced computers depend on constant algorithm improvements-which, in turn, rely on great mathematicians.
+DOE's most advance computers depend on constant algorithm improvements to solve fluid-flow equations-and depend on great mathematicians.
 Alexandre Chorin's career offers a case study.

-, any people know turbu mainly as a bump here and there, sometimes more, during a plane ride.
+any people know turbu mainly as a bump here and there, sometimes more, during a plane ride.
 To others, though, it s a complicated phenomenon that s challenged the best minds for centuries.
-Beyond some choppy air and a mental puzzle, turbulence matters in many practical ways, from predicting the weather to designing aircraft.
+Beyond some choppy air and a mental puzzle, turbulence matters in many practical ways. from predicting the weather to designing aircraft.
 If mathematicians and physicists could subdue this chaotic fluid flow, many realms of technology would be improved.